rust-lang/rfcs/text/3537-msrv-resolver.md

 If they want to check the status of things, they can run `cargo update -n`.

 Users may pass
-- `--ignore-rust-version` to pick the latest dependencies
+- `--ignore-rust-version` to pick the latest dependencies, ignoring all `rust-version` fields (your own and from dependencies)
 - `--update-rust-version` to pick the `rustc --version`-compatible dependencies, updating your `package.rust-version` if needed to match the highest of your dependencies

 ## `cargo add`